👉

 Instructions and Help about Adjusted gross income

-Yo yo yo CPA strength here strongest CPA in the game I am accompanied by my uncle Tommy Jill caught your winner of championship game and the first two Super Bowl games coached under Vince Lombardi so yeah he's fat he's proud of me I know he is and yeah we get it going we're gonna do a GI today a GI what that Oh before could you please like and you do it for yourself you'll have good luck for the rest of your life if you like this video but you gotta like it right now please like it thank you very much we's doing a GI today what's the a GI that G I feel no no adjusted gross income we're doing adjusted gross income today it's on the 1040 this is the 1040 okay there's two pages to it the very bottom 1040 I know you can't really see it I am sorry can we do something about this okay so up top here mmm that's your income think about and then the county you always going to think look when I said adjusted gross income that's why I'm big about writing everything out and accounting and tax write it all out because AGI you're like what is that in my head I think it's a GI Bill or something oh I get money off from school cuz I because I was in the army but I wasn't even in the army I'm so adjusted gross income so on the 1040 you have your income up top here adjust it let's adjust it you have these I see this is a where does it say adjusted gross income it's a whole section here so you adjust it those are above the line deductions the line is...
+Yo yo yo, CPA Strength here, the strongest CPA in the game.
+I am accompanied by my uncle Tommy Jill, winner of the championship game and the first two Super Bowl games, coached under Vince Lombardi.
+Yeah, he's fat, but he's proud of me, I know he is.
+And yeah, we get it going.
+We're gonna do a GI today.
+What's that?
+Oh, before we continue, could you please like and share this video?
+If you do, you'll have good luck for the rest of your life.
+But you have to like it right now.
+Please, like it.
+Thank you very much.
+So, we're doing a GI today.
+What's the GI?
+That's the Adjusted Gross Income.
+We're doing Adjusted Gross Income today, and it's on the 1040.
+This is the 1040, okay?
+There are two pages to it.
+The very bottom of the first page is the 1040.
+I know you can't really see it, and I'm sorry.
+Can we do something about this?
+Okay, moving on.
+Up top here, that's your income.
+Think about it.
+And then the line, you always need to think about.
+When I said Adjusted Gross Income, that's why I'm big on writing everything out in accounting and tax.
+Write it all out because AGI, you're like, 'What is that?'
+In my head, I think it's a GI Bill or something.
+Oh, I get money off from school because I was in the army.
+But I wasn't even in the army.
+So, Adjusted Gross Income.
+On the 1040, you have your income up top here.
+Adjust it.
+Let's adjust it.
+You have these.
+I see, this is where it says Adjusted Gross Income.
+It's a whole section here.
+So, you adjust it.
+Those are above the line deductions.
+The line is called Adjusted Gross Income,...